makersacademy/airport_challenge/docs/review.md

 Please use [this form](http://goo.gl/forms/kFRD3a9Dlg) to record each of the following issues as they occur.
 This form helps us get an overall picture of how the whole cohort is doing - it's not an assessment of an individual student.

+# Step 0: Checkout and Run tests

+Please checkout your reviewee's code and run their tests.
+Read the code and try some manual feature tests in IRB.
+How easy is it to understand the structure of their code?
+How readable is their code?
+Did you need to make any cognitive leaps to 'get it'?

 # Step 1: Structure and supporting files

 ## README not updated